Naraka: Bladepoint: Esports

-The first official Naraka: Bladepoint tournament in Southeast Asia, Celestra Cup, started on September 9, 2021, ended season finale on December 12 and witnessed the first winner of SEA Naraka tournament.
+The first official Naraka: Bladepoint tournament in Southeast Asia, Celestra Cup, started on September 9, 2021, ended season finale on December 12 and witnessed the first winner of SEA Naraka tournament, RoyHihi.

-In China, the Naraka Bladepoint League (NBPL) is a prestigious competition featuring multiple seasons throughout the year, boasting an annual prize pool of $750,000 and spots for the Jcup tournament.
+In China, the Naraka Bladepoint Pro League (NBPL) is a prestigious competition featuring multiple seasons throughout the year, boasting an annual prize pool of $750,000 and spots for the J-Cup tournament.

-An integral component of this league is the J-Cup, an esteemed tournament recognized as the World Championship of Naraka Bladepoint.
+An integral component of this league is the J-Cup, an esteemed tournament recognized as the World Championship of Naraka Bladepoint, which held in December every year.
 This pinnacle event draws participation from global regions, including EU, NA, AS, SEA, and CN, as teams fight for a substantial prize pool of $1,500,000.

 To secure a spot in the J-Cup, regions host qualifiers with varying prize pools.
 Here is how each region qualifies for the Jcup:

 EU: For Contestants of the Europe region, players are selected from scrim performance and/or placement in the shadowjade cup.
 EU has 2 solo and 2 trios seats for the Jcup.

 AS: Contestants of the Asia region are those from Japan, Korea, Hong Kong, Macao, and Taiwan and are selected from the J Cup Asia Preliminaries, Asian Challenge, and Practice Scrims.
 AS has 1 solo and 1 trios seat for the Jcup.

 NA: The NA region is made up of contestants from North and South America.
 Contestants are selected from the Console Scrims, Practice Scrims and Morus Cup.
 NA has 3 solo seats and 2 trios seats for the Jcup.

 SEA: Contestants of the South East Asia region are selected from the J Cup SEA Preliminaries, Asian Challenge, and SEA Practice Scrims.
 SEA has 4 solo and 3 trios seats for the Jcup.

 CN: 16 teams fight for NBPL points, with the top 3 proceeding directly to the J Cup and the rest entering the CN preliminaries (except for the team with the least points, which is eliminated).
-They carry out 12 Scoring Stage matches over 2 days to determine which 6 proceed to the 2024 NARAKA: BLADEPOINT J Cup which leads to a total of 9 solo and trio seats for the Jcup.
+They carry out 12 Scoring Stage matches over 2 days to determine which 6 proceed to the NARAKA: BLADEPOINT J Cup which leads to a total of 9 solo and trio seats for the Jcup.

 This in total makes the 18 seats for the solo and trios players of Jcup.

 Reception

-Naraka: Bladepoint received "mixed or average" reviews according to review aggregator Metacritic.
+Naraka: Bladepoint received "mixed or average" reviews according to review aggregator platform Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.
 The game was nominated as Best Multiplayer Game 2021 of Golden Joystick Awards on October 19, 2021, which is one of the oldest game awards globally.